Our-Destiny/.github/profile/README.md

    <hr></hr>
 <h3>CSI – InApp Awards</h3>

 CSI – InApp Awards was established with the intention to recognize and promote students who demonstrate exceptional talent in developing software applications.
 We have participated in the 11th CSI-InApp Awards.
 They started off with 700+ Entries and down to the Top 13 Teams.
 The final evaluation took place on 16 - 17th July 2022.
 The event process lasted 7 months.
+[To Watch Our Presentation Video Click Here](https://drive.google.com/file/d/1jCZf19fI8JJs8_fT4yolpTD8onlzUD2S/view?usp=sharing)

 <h3>Computer Society of India (CSI)</h3>